 2018-2019 Research Plan

-IMPACTS OF METHANE EMISSIONS REDUCTION FOR NATURAL GAS WELLHEAD TO BURNERTIP
+ECONOMIC AND ENVIRONMENTAL IMPACTS OF METHANE EMISSIONS REDUCTION IN THE NATURAL GAS SUPPLY CHAIN

-The production process for natural gas results in venting and flaring.
-Natural gas processing also creates emissions, including those from consumption.
 This study will quantify the economic and environmental impacts of methane emissions reduction throughout the full supply chain of natural gas.
-The study will also include a consideration of hydrogen additions to the natural gas stream and methane release and capture from municipal solid waste facilities and other similar locations.
+The gas supply chain is broadly divided into upstream, midstream and downstream segments where sources of methane emissions are identified, and mitigation technologies are assessed on cost and emission mitigation basis.
+The analysis includes three abatement scenarios: maximum emission reduction, uniform reduction and optimal reduction.
+The study will also include a discussion of hydrogen additions to the natural gas stream and methane release and capture from municipal solid waste facilities and other similar locations.

 Anticipated Release: January 2019

-ECONOMIC AND ENVIRONMENTAL IMPACT OF PASSENGER AND FREIGHT TRANSPORTATION ELECTRIFICATION IN SELECT CITIES
+ECONOMIC AND EMISSIONS IMPACT OF PASSENGER AND FREIGHT TRANSPORTATION ELECTRIFICATION IN SELECT CITIES

-ECONOMIC AND ENVIRONMENTAL IMPACTS OF CANADA'S CLEAN FUEL STANDARD
+ECONOMIC AND ENVIRONMENTAL IMPACTS OF A CLEAN FUEL STANDARD

-This research will focus on the economic and environmental impacts of moving to a clean fuel standard in Canada.
-It will consider the impacts on the agriculture, oil and retail gasoline sub-sectors.
-The project will document the emissions reduction expected from such a standard and what the impact might be when the implementation of this standard is compared to electrification of the transportation sector.
+This research will evaluate economic and environmental impacts of moving to a clean fuel standard in Canada.
+The project will document the GHG emissions reduction expected from such a standard and what the overall cost of CFS in terms of dollars per tonne of GHG emissions reduction be.
+Two types of costs associated with CFS: consumer costs and fiscal costs will be presented.

 Anticipated Release: March 2019